-Fantastic guide book to understanding print-making features some of the best-loved works across the National Galleries of Scotland print collection, artworks from Albrecht Dürer to Andy Warhol.
-A useful tool in understanding the printmaking techniques used by the artists.
-Offers a refreshing look at the Collection illustrating works which are seldom on display
+A fantastic guidebook to understanding print-making which features some of the best-loved works from across the National Galleries of Scotland print collection, artworks from Albrecht Dürer to Andy Warhol.
+A useful tool in understanding the printmaking techniques used by the artists that offers a refreshing look at the collection illustrating works which are seldom on display.

-Through technical summaries and featured examples, The Printmaker’s Art draws on the print and archive collections from the Scottish National Gallery, Scottish National Portrait Gallery and Scottish National Gallery of Modern Art to illustrate and explain the mysteries of relief and intaglio printing, lithography, screenprint, photomechanical and digital processes and provides an overview of these impressive and varied collections
+Through technical summaries and featured examples, The Printmaker’s Art draws on the print and archive collections from the National, the Portrait and the Modern to illustrate and explain the mysteries of relief and intaglio printing, lithography, screenprint, photomechanical and digital processes and provides an overview of these impressive and varied collections.